Himanshu-pardhi/nlp_elevator_inspection/README.md

 ### Description
 This project is implemented based on Machine learning Models.
-Using a `LinearSVC`, `Random Forest` and `Logistic Regrission` classifiers to predict the correct class for the given text.
+Using a `LinearSVC`, `Random Forest` and `Logistic Regression` classifiers to predict the correct class for the given text.

 ### Repo structure